-When SMTC of the target unknown PSCell is configured in targetcellSMTC-SCG-r16 but not configured in reconfigurationWithSync,
+For FR1-FR1 NR-DC to FR1-FR2 NR-DC, Tprocessing = 50 ms if SMTC of the target unknown PSCell is configured in targetcellSMTC-SCG-r16 but not configured in reconfigurationWithSync.
+Otherwise, Tprocessing = 45 ms.

-Tprocessing = 30 ms. Otherwise, Tprocessing = 25ms.
+For FR1-FR2 NR-DC to FR1-FR2 NR-DC, Tprocessing = 30 ms if SMTC of the target unknown PSCell is configured in targetcellSMTC-SCG-r16 but not configured in reconfigurationWithSync.
+Otherwise, Tprocessing = 25 ms.

 TIU is the interruption uncertainty in acquiring the first available PRACH occasion in the new cell stated in clause 6.1.4.2.4.

 T∆ is time for fine time tracking and acquiring full timing information of the target cell stated in clause 6.1.4.2.4.